ThierryDeruyttere/Talk2Car-Destination/README.md

 You can find the baselines in the `baselines` folder.

+# Object Detectors

+The used object detectors and their weights you can find in the `object_detectors` folder.

 # Citation
 If you use this dataset, please consider using the following citation:
 ```